sendbird/sendbird-platform-sdk-java/docs/UserApi.md

 <a name="updateCountPreferenceOfChannelByUrl"></a>
 # **updateCountPreferenceOfChannelByUrl**
-> InlineResponse20021 updateCountPreferenceOfChannelByUrl(userId, channelUrl, apiToken, updateCountPreferenceOfChannelByUrlData)
+> UpdateCountPreferenceOfChannelByUrlResponse updateCountPreferenceOfChannelByUrl(userId, channelUrl, apiToken, updateCountPreferenceOfChannelByUrlData)

 Update count preference of a channel